 The process is simple and straightforward:

 Decide how much you want to borrow and submit an online application.

 The lender will review your credit report to help come to a decision.
 Providing that you have a good credit history you’ll receive a decision in minutes.

 Agree on a repayment plan upfront with the lender.
-Typically, you can choose to spread the cost over 4 – 18 months, in small, fixed monthly instalments.
+Typically, you can choose to spread the cost over 4 – 18 months.